Toxic metals studies add to frustrations surrounding Swiss-owned mine in Peru

 In the hospital itself, water is scarce, available only for a few hours a day.
 “It’s the same water as everyone else receives.
 It’s not treated for metals and residues obstruct pipes (in the building),” the hospital official said.

-In addition to COVID-19 overwhelming health capacities, since last year, one of the nurses at the hospital developed lung cancer, while a doctor was diagnosed with cancer of the thyroids.
+In addition to Covid-19 overwhelming health capacities, since last year, one of the nurses at the hospital developed lung cancer, while a doctor was diagnosed with thyroid cancer.
 Half a dozen patients developed other forms of the illness.
-The hospital doesn’t have a CT scan, a lab for taking and analysing blood samples, or even an adequate wheelchair.
+The hospital doesn’t have a CT scan machine, a lab for taking and analysing blood samples, or even an adequate wheelchair.
 “So much is needed,” said Blanco Pillco.

+Glencore donated oxygen to fill shortages caused by surging demand due to Covid-19, as the video below explains.
+Blanco Pillco says representatives for the mining company also asked the hospital to provide a list of what was needed and said it would hire a doctor to look at the list and assess what could be done.
+However, a spokesperson for Glencore told SWI swissinfo.ch that the company had not committed to hiring medical staff for the hospital because only the Peruvian Ministry of Health is able to hire such staff.

 Toxic exposure